BookStackApp/website/content/about/_index.md

 BookStack aims to be free (both monetarily & in liberty) and open source, focusing on the core use-case and audience that's it's built for instead of expanding to a wider, or more financially fruitful, audience.

+BookStack aims to be "batteries-included", with core functionality designed to be built-in rather than taking a more flexible plugin approach, to ensure the platform components remain supported and integrated together.

 In regard to development, BookStack aims for a relaxed, open, positive & stable approach.
 The platform should evolve & improve steadily & stable over time, with a focus on stability, maintainability and forward-compatibility instead of chasing new